-Sloan got up and walked back over to the refrigerator, saying, “I’m thirsty.
+Sloan got up and walked over to the refrigerator again, saying, “I’m thirsty.
 I think I’ll have some cool, refreshing water.”

 She took out a pitcher and poured herself a glass.
 Larkins couldn’t resist the temptation to look at it, and she licked her dry lips with her equally dry tongue in a vain attempt to moisten them.
 “Would you like anything, Larkins?”
 Sloan asked casually, but then added, “Oh, wait, I forgot, you’ve been standing there for so long because you’re being punished.
 We don’t reward bad behavior around here, Corporal.”

 She sat back down at her desk with the glass, leaving Larkins cursing and raging internally at her own helplessness.
 This is torture.
 She’s gone too far before, but this time she’s really done it.
 Someone needs to know.
 Someone has to help us all and stop this.
 Lock her up in a cage or put a bullet in her head.
 Something has to be done before she kills another one of us, unintentionally or not.

 She could do it.
 She could make a break for it and run out of the room, down the hall to her quarters and grab her personal gun.
 Sloan would follow after her and run right into an ambush.
 Right into justice, swift and sweet.